Our Services

 Albany

 Scott is based in Albany and is a big advocate for Fish and Survive and the importance of wearing slimline lifejackets.
-He consistently communicates safety to a range of audiences across Social Media, Western Angler Magazine, Sunday Times, the West Australian and in face to face activities.
-Groups of influence include beginner to avid fishers of varying ages across Western Australia.
-Scott plays a key role in our annual fishing safety campaigns.
+He consistently communicates safety to a range of audiences across social media, Western Angler, the Sunday Times, the West Australian and in face-to-face activities.
+Scott is the face of our safe salmon fishing ad campaign.

-Recfishwest’s safety partnerships include Department of Parks and Wildlife, Department of Fire and Emergency Services, Department of Local Government, Sport and Cultural Industries, Surf Life Saving Western Australia, Royal Life Saving Society Western Australia, Department of Primary Industries and Regional Development and local fishing communities.
+Recfishwest’s safety partnerships include Department of Parks and Wildlife, Department of Fire and Emergency Services, Department of Creative Industries, Tourism and Sport, Surf Life Saving Western Australia, Royal Life Saving Society Western Australia, Department of Primary Industries and Regional Development and local fishing communities.